cloudfoundry/go-envstruct/README.md

 variable is set to non empty value and `Port` defaults to `80` if `HOST_PORT` is an empty value.
 Then we use the `envstruct.WriteReport()` to print a table with a report of what fields are on the struct, the type, the environment variable where the value is read from, whether or not it is required, and the value.
-If you wish to omit sensitive information when using `envstruct.WriteReport()` you can add `noreport` to the struct tag as shown with `Credentials`
+All values are omitted by default, if you wish to display the value for a field you can add `report` to the `env` struct tag.

 ```
 package main